 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P310 Immediately call a POISON CENTER/doctor/physician/first aider.
-P370+P378 In case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
 P391 Collect spillage.
 P302+P352 IF ON SKIN: Wash with plenty of water.
 P332+P313 If skin irritation occurs: Get medical advice/attention.
 P362+P364 Take off contaminated clothing and wash it before reuse.